 And over the last 10 years this is what we’ve done in some of the world’s best known organisations involving well, over 50,000 people….. changing their world of work.
 It’s our passion and our team love each fresh challenge.

 The Skills and Experience

-Success requires change specialists with a deep experience of implementing strategic agile working programmes and an up to the minute understanding of agile working technologies, agile workplace design, behavioural change techniques, legislation and research.
+Success requires change consultants and workplace consultants with a deep experience of implementing strategic agile working programmes and an up to the minute understanding of agile working technologies, agile workplace design, behavioural change techniques, legislation and research.

 Specialists that are as comfortable working at board level to help leaders understand the concepts and opportunities as they are with middle managers or operational workers.
 Specialists who understand how agile working and agile workplaces can improve knowledge worker productivity and understand the latest scientific research on the topic.
 This is our team.